doughodson/OpenEaaglesExamples/Readme.txt

    mainy1        -- Simple flight simulation program

    mainz1        -- Instrument library demo program
-                    1) Contains several test instrment pages
+                    1) Contains several test instrument pages
                     2) Use 'n' and 'p' (next and previous) to move between pages
                     3) use ESC to exit